How to spot fake emails and texts

 The Danish Tax Agency automatically refunds any overpaid tax to your NemKonto and you do not have to state your payment card details to get the refund.

-Check sender of email
+Check the sender of emails

 Most email programs will show you the sender email address when you click on the name of the sender.
 Here you will see the full email address of the sender of the email.